bjornmeansbear/sentence-a-day/essayExperiment/DI200-Canvas-ModuleMap.md

 ## Documentation Template (reused every prototyping week)

-Same two fields every time — a habit, not a new assignment format to learn each week:
+Same fields every time — a habit, not a new assignment format to learn each week:

 1. **Photo(s) or screenshot(s)** of the artifact — cardboard/foam prototype, a Miro/FigJam board, a journey map on the wall, whatever the medium was that week.
 2. **Short reflection, 3 prompts** (same standing questions already in the Wk9–13 plan): *What did you build/test?
 What did it teach you?
 What's still unanswered?*
+3. **Reading → Change** (weeks with an assigned reading only): name one assigned reading; state one specific change you made to your work because of it.

 Use **Discussions**, not private Assignments, for Wk1–13 — this course's pedagogy already runs on shared notes and weekly crits, so peer visibility is a feature, not a side effect.
 Switch to private **Assignments** for Wk14–16, where the work is a personal final deliverable and self-reflection, not crit fodder.